twisted-nematic57/AMSPlusPlus/clicker/README.txt

 Clicker is a BASIC program that enables you to perform repetitive calculations on your TI-89 Titanium much quicker than you can on the Home Screen.
 You can even store and later access intermediate calculation results just as you'd be able to do on the real Home Screen.
-It only has one C subprogram dependency.

 It works on the basis of performing _iterations_: a user-defined operation works on a user-defined starting value.
 Then, the output of the operation is used as